 - Raw materials

-- Mill utilization levels ( large impact)
+- Mill utilization levels

-- Forge masters utilization levels ( large impact)
+- Forge masters utilization levels

 - Manufacturing processes

 There is no clear and direct correlation between prices for raw materials and ready made products, as sometimes scrap prices may keep the prices raw materials unchanged, even during increasing cost of steel and other alloys.
+As a rule of thumb, higher grade materials, with the larger composition of Nickel, will be more subjected to raw materials costs.
+Whereas standard products are more driven by utilization levels and energy costs (manufacturing processes)

 This category is highly standardized and commoditized.
 This gives the highest level of competition, as well an opportunity for sourcing on a global basis.
 In addition, leveraging bigger spend adds value, as mills and traders are interested in visibility and stability of revenues.
 There are multiple procurement options available, yet the summary as below: